RiccardoBiondi/segmentation/README.md

 # COVID-19 Lung Segmentation

-This package provides a fast way to isolate lung region and identify ground glass lesions on CT images of patients affected by COVID-19.
-The segmentation approach is based on color quantization, performed by kmeans clustering.
-This package provides a series of scripts to isolate lung regions, pre-process the images, estimate kmeans centroids and labels the lung regions.
+This package provides a fast way to isolate the lung region and identify ground glass lesions on CT images of patients affected by COVID-19.
+The segmentation approach is based on colour quantization, performed by K-means clustering.
+This package provides a series of scripts to isolate lung regions, pre-process the images, estimate K-means centroids and labels the lung regions.
 1. [Overview](#Overview)
 2. [Contents](#Contents)
 3. [Prerequisites](#prerequisites)